Ukraine's Yanukovich flirts with Russia as election looms

-SOCHI, Russia, Aug 25 (Reuters) - Ukraine’s President Viktor Yanukovich hinted on Saturday he may soften his stance against Russia over gas prices and membership of Moscow-backed regional groups, seeking support from the Soviet-era ruler before an October parliamentary election.
+SOCHI, Russia (Reuters) - Ukraine’s President Viktor Yanukovich hinted on Saturday he may soften his stance against Russia over gas prices and membership of Moscow-backed regional groups, seeking support from the Soviet-era ruler before an October parliamentary election.

 Ukraine is heavily dependent on Russian gas while about 70 percent of Russia’s gas exports to Europe go via Ukraine.